schnerring/schnerring.github.io/content/posts/use-terraform-to-deploy-the-remark42-commenting-system-to-kubernetes-and-integrate-it-with-a-hugo-website/index.md

 > Remark42 is a self-hosted, lightweight, and simple (yet functional) commenting system, which doesn't spy on users.

-I like simplicity, I am somewhat of a privacy enthusiast, and I build this blog with that in mind.
+I like simplicity, I am a privacy enthusiast, and I build this blog with this in mind.
 More popular, hands-off solutions like [Disqus](https://disqus.com/) offer easier integration and more sophisticated features, like automated spam moderation and advertising.
 But for my intents, it's too bloated and invasive.
 For low-traffic websites like mine, Remark42 is just the better fit.

 ## Preparation